 Vampire: The Masquerade – Bloodlines is one of those games that, despite technical difficulties and troubled development, managed to make its way into the gaming hall of fame.
 And, as the saying goes: whenever you mention it, someone will reinstall it!

-It is an action RPG with a gripping storyline, excellent writing, memorable characters, and deep lore, and it is precisely these things that make it such a standout title, despite the spotty combat and the plethora of bugs that were only fixed by fans years after the game’s initial release.
+It is an action RPG with a gripping storyline, excellent writing, memorable characters, and deep lore, and it is precisely these things that make it such a standout title, despite the spotty combat and the plethora of bugs that plagued it at launch and were only fixed by fans years after the game’s initial release.